workfi-tools/Protocol/docs/index.md

 Our mission is to deliver open-source protocols, tools, and solutions, that will:

-1. accelerate the development of the WorkFi industry,
+- accelerate the development of the WorkFi industry;
-2. be useful in community/DAO-related startups,
+- be useful in community/DAO-related startups;
-3. make web3 products and services easier to implement.
+- make web3 products and services easier to implement.

 ## WorkFi Roadmap